FilomenaC/Accelerometers-from-Samsung-smartphone/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

 **NOTE:As per assignment instructions, only the measuraments on the mean() and std() were extracted.
-These are in the tidy data variables section below.**
+These are listed in the tidy data variables section below.**

 ## Data transformations